 5. Drying Out

-It is recommended that plaster is renewed after damp proof injection with a suitable plaster / render.
-In some cases it may be an advantage to delay plastering and allow wall to dry out, the true extent of the dampness caused by hygroscopic moisture can be more easily established and it may be possible to restrict the extent of re-plastering the client should appreciate that the need for re-plastering may ultimately be required in the future and decoration should be regarded as temporary.
+After damp proof injection, we recommend that plaster is renewed using a suitable plaster / render.
+However, in some cases it may be an advantage to delay plastering and allow the treated wall to dry out, to assess the extent of dampness caused by humidity.
+In this way, it may be possible to restrict the extent of re-plastering required.

-8. All fluids supplied by Tay Property Services Ltd are approved by the British Wood Preserving and Damp Proofing association.
+Fluids used by Tay Property Services Ltd are approved by the British Wood Preserving and Damp Proofing association.
+Where appropriate they carry manufacturers’ guarantees, which will be highlighted for you.